np-completed/aws-sagemaker-studio-infra/docs/secure-sagemaker-network-firewall.md

 | ![image](https://user-images.githubusercontent.com/8270630/213889311-418bd2cd-b8d8-4d79-be3b-0756bbc1ef4b.png) |

-Network Firewall logging
+### Network Firewall logging
 In this section, you configure Network Firewall logging for your firewall’s stateful engine.
 Logging gives you detailed information about network traffic, including the time that the stateful engine received a packet, detailed information about the packet, and any stateful rule action taken against the packet.
 The logs are published to the log destination that you configured, where you can retrieve and view them.

-On the Amazon VPC console, choose Firewalls.
+1. On the Amazon VPC console, choose **Firewalls**.
-Choose your firewall.
+2. Choose your firewall.

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889344-3fdbdbee-6de3-4083-90cd-57f32de7159f.png) |

-Choose the Firewall details tab.
+3. Choose the **Firewall details** tab.

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889352-10da6802-f5d5-4a78-bdf9-ac21b0f13b25.png) |

-In the Logging section, choose Edit.
+In the **Logging** section, choose **Edit**.

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889369-9ff00aa7-e1ce-4a97-9898-1c697ddbab07.png) |

-Configure your firewall logging by selecting what log types you want to capture and providing the log destination.
+5. Configure your firewall logging by selecting what log types you want to capture and providing the log destination.

 For this post, select Alert log type, set Log destination for alerts to CloudWatch Log group, and provide an existing or a new log group where the firewall logs are delivered.

-Choose Save.
+6. Choose **Save**.

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889384-89116b40-1fdd-4eb6-821f-61a816c3ec6f.png) |

-To check your settings, go back to Studio and try to access pypi.org to install a Python package:
+To check your settings, go back to Studio and try to access `pypi.org` to install a Python package:

-!pip install -U scikit-learn
+`!pip install -U scikit-learn`
-This command fails with ReadTimeoutError because Network Firewall drops any traffic to any domain not on the allow list (which contains only two domains: .github.com and .kaggle.com).
+This command fails with `ReadTimeoutError` because Network Firewall drops any traffic to any domain not on the allow list (which contains only two domains: `.github.com` and `.kaggle.com`).

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889408-5304e8a7-0545-491f-9e4b-4f6cf94b9e72.png) |

-On the Amazon CloudWatch console, navigate to the log group and browse through the recent log streams.
+On the [Amazon CloudWatch console](http://aws.amazon.com/cloudwatch), navigate to the log group and browse through the recent log streams.

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889420-911a39b9-8e2c-42a7-941b-88ad1dec632b.png) |

-The pipy.org domain shows the blocked action.
+The `pipy.org` domain shows the `blocked` action.
 The log event also provides additional details such as various timestamps, protocol, port and IP details, event type, availability zone, and the firewall name.

 | |
 | :--: |
 | ![image](https://user-images.githubusercontent.com/8270630/213889435-10c0f3fe-6fca-4796-81a3-5a71e7c06f51.png) |

-You can continue experimenting with Network Firewall by adding .pypi.org and .pythonhosted.org domains to the allowed domain list.
+You can continue experimenting with Network Firewall by adding `.pypi.org` and `.pythonhosted.org` domains to the allowed domain list.

 | |